Skip to main content

 image

-Figure 4.
-Relationships now exist from each fact dataset to the common degenerate dimension
+Figure 3.
+The relationships from each fact dataset to the shared degenerate dimension

 image